 09. What is the age requirement to participate in Ryan's Ride?

 Those who are 12 or under, and who can ride a trike, bike (with or w/o training wheels), balance bike or a big wheel, can participate in the Ryan's Ride.
 Scooters, strollers, wagons and skateboards are not allowed for this Ride.
 No adults are allowed to ride on the course.

 10. How is safety ensured during the Ride?

 There will be many course marshals at each race.
 They will monitor the entire course ensuring the safety of the racers, kids and spectators.
 Most of these course marshals are avid racers and are familiar with the safety of the course.
 The young riders will be spread out accordingly.
 We also will have a EMT on site.

 11. Are parents allowed to be on the course during the Ride?

 Parents are welcomed to walk be on the course but only either at the start or finish.
 If your child need to be pushed, it would be best for you and your child to be at the back of the group.
-We really want to discourage parents to walk with their children, as we think it will present a safety hazard for other riders behind them.
+We discourage parents from walking alongside their children as it presents a safety hazard for the riders behind them.
 If a parent absolutely needs to walk within the course, walk only on the gutter side of the course.
 Adults are not allowed to ride on the course.

 Safety is our number one priority and we will have adult marchals on the race course to monitor safety.